endfront/LayJS/api/object/Take.md

 Formats the (string) key-value of the (object) base value of the key specified by the "data.en" [attribute](../concept/attribute.md) of the [root level "/"](../concept/level.md#root-level), with the arguments (each type: any | [LAY.Take](#)) using the [printf](https://en.wikipedia.org/wiki/Printf_format_string) rules.

 - `number()`
-Convert the base value to type number.
+Convert the (string) base value to type number.

 - `lowercase()`
-Lowercases the base value.
+Lowercases the (string) base value.

 - `uppercase()`
-Uppercases the base value.
+Uppercases the (string) base value.

 <br>